Hotel Carter: Development and early years

-In October 1931, the Bowery Savings Bank moved to foreclose on the hotel's mortgage, for which the Jerrold Holding Corporation owed $1.98 million.
+The Central Union Bus Terminal was known as the Short Line Bus Terminal by July 1931.
+That October, the Bowery Savings Bank moved to foreclose on the hotel's mortgage, for which the Jerrold Holding Corporation owed $1.98 million.
 A federal judge appointed the Irving Trust as a receiver, and James B. Regan, former proprietor of the Knickerbocker Hotel, was another appointed receiver.
 The Bowery Savings Bank scheduled a foreclosure auction for the Dixie but withdrew the planned auction in February 1932.
 The auction for the hotel was rescheduled to March 1932, at which point the Uris family owed the bank $2.06 million.
 At the time, the hotel was valued at $2.3 million.
 The bank ultimately bought the hotel for $1.8 million at the end of the month.
 In April 1932, the Southworth Management Corporation (headed by Roy S. Hubbell, former manager of the Hotel Commodore and the Hotel Belmont) took over the hotel's operation.
 Hubbell only managed the hotel for a short period; he died in October 1932 in his bedroom at the hotel.
 The hotel started hosting big bands in November 1933, when Art Kahn's band began performing there.

 Carter Hotels operation

 The Bowery Savings Bank sold the hotel in March 1942 to Kings Hotel Inc., subject to a mortgage of $1.125 million.
 The new owner was a subsidiary of the Carter Hotels chain, which planned to spend $200,000 on renovations.
 The project was to include refurbishing the lobby, installing a marquee, adding dance floors, and renovating half of the rooms.
 Carter Hotels took over management of the business that April.
 To accommodate executives and business couples who lived at the Dixie, its managers converted some rooms to studio apartments.
 Jac Lessman converted the bar into a nightclub named the Dixie Lounge Bar, which opened in September 1942 and featured live music.
 The hotel's restaurant became the Plantation Room, serving Southern food throughout the day.
 The hotel was planning to add another room for live performances by 1945.
 The Plantation Room began hosting live music shows in 1946, replacing what Billboard magazine called the "silly hat-nursery rhyme phase at this room".
 In the room's heyday, its performers included Al Trace's band and Teddy Powell's band.
+In addition to the musical acts, the hotel hosted "Miss Times Square" pageants every Sunday night.
 The Plantation Room stopped hosting shows in early 1947 because it was losing money.